-At the same time the demographic characteristics of Montgomery County residents have changed.
+At the same time, the demographic characteristics of Montgomery County residents have changed.
 As a group our residents are older, more diverse, and less likely to live in traditional family arrangements.
-We have evolved from a bedroom community to a complex jurisdiction with major employment centers, urban hubs, mature residential neighborhoods and rural landscapes.
-We compete with the District of Columbia and neighboring jurisdictions for talent, jobs and economic development.
-All this is unfolding as technology reshapes how we work, shop and live, influencing planning and real estate development in unprecedented way
+We have evolved from a bedroom community to a complex jurisdiction with major employment centers, urban hubs, mature residential neighborhoods, and rural landscapes.
+We compete with the District of Columbia and neighboring jurisdictions for talent, jobs, and economic development.
+All this is unfolding as technology reshapes how we work, shop, and live, influencing planning and real estate development in unprecedented ways.

-The combination of rapid social, environmental, technological, demographic and economic shifts at the national and global level along with changes in our community require us to take a clear-eyed look at our strengths and weaknesses and to challenge the assumptions that have guided us to this point.
-While the Wedges & Corridors Plan was visionary, its implementation also had some unintended consequences such as such as inequitable investment between the eastern and western parts of the county, excessive reliance on automobiles, and zoning of more than one-third of the county exclusively for single family homes.
+The combination of rapid social, environmental, technological, demographic, and economic shifts at the national and global levels along with changes in our community require us to take a clear-eyed look at our strengths and weaknesses and to challenge the assumptions that have guided us to this point.
+While the Wedges and& Corridors Plan was visionary, its implementation also had some unintended consequences such as such as inequitable investment between the eastern and western parts of the county, excessive reliance on automobiles, -and zoning of more than one-third of the county exclusively for single family homes.
+Discriminatory land use and planning-related practices, including the legacy of such as racial segregation through redlining and racial covenants combined with and exclusionary zoning, to-produced inequitable patterns of development.

+While the end of outlawing of such de jure racial discrimination eliminated many legal barriers to equity, social and economic obstacles remain. discriminatory practices aimed to remove the social and economic barriers that resulted from these restrictions, providing all residents with equitable opportunities will require us to reverse the impacts of decades of discrimination.
 For Montgomery County to continue to thrive, we must be prepared to make difficult decisions and take bold steps to prepare for the future.
-Thrive Montgomery 2050 is the vehicle for assessing these shifts and adapting our approach to planning for the next 30 years.
+Thrive Montgomery 2050 is the vehicle for assessing these shifts and adapting our approach to planning for the next 30 years.-